Wedding photography is one of those industries that can seem daunting to the beginner photographer.

 Having a collection of different lenses is also important as there are different moments of a wedding requiring different lens styles (ex: macro lens for rings shots, wide angle for group photos, etc.)

 Finally, wedding photographers often shoot with two camera bodies.
-Both so you can shoot with two different lenses without changing them out and/or in case of a malfunction.
-Additionally, wedding photographers are pros at having backups on backups on backups of pretty much everything.
+If you’re wondering why wedding photographers use two cameras, it’s so that you can quickly and easily shoot with two different lenses without changing them out.
+It’s also nice in case of a malfunction.
+On that note, seasoned wedding photographers have backups on backups on backups of pretty much everything.

 Shoot Your First Wedding/Build Your Portfolio